jtsteinbach/sandbox/README.md

 sandbox's integrity model uses no cryptographic keys (Section 9); nothing in save, merge, verify, the journal, or anchors depends on a secret.
 Archive confidentiality is a separate concern, handled by [vox](https://jts.gg/vox) (v1.7.3, symmetric core), a small single-file encryption module embedded inside sandbox and loaded into memory only while `pack`, `unpack`, or `export -k` runs.
 No separate file, no install step, no network.
 The unused legacy asymmetric interface is not present in the embedded copy.

 vox is a misuse-resistant authenticated cipher: an SIV-style AEAD built on HMAC-SHA512, with PBKDF2-HMAC-SHA512 key stretching at 300,000 iterations.
-Since sbox format v2, a random per-archive salt is mixed into key derivation, so two archives sealed with the same passphrase use different keys and a password guess can't be amortized across archives.
+A random per-archive salt is mixed into key derivation, so two archives sealed with the same passphrase use different keys and a password guess can't be amortized across archives. sandbox reads and writes one archive format (v2); anything else is refused by name rather than guessed at.
 Two practical consequences:

 - A wrong pass-key or a single altered byte means the archive will not open. vox verifies authenticity before decrypting, and sandbox re-hashes the recovered payload against `db_sha256`; full-repo archives additionally go through the staged verification battery.
 - The pass-key is the only thing standing between the archive and its contents.
 There is no recovery and no key file.
 A weak pass-key is a weak archive.

-Archives are written whole and held in memory while sealing and opening: comfortable to a few GB, not a streaming format (Section 20).
+Archives are sealed and opened as a stream — the body is built into a temp file, hashed and encrypted a chunk at a time, and on unpack the tag is verified before any plaintext is written — so a multi-gigabyte repository never has to fit in memory.
+Large tracked files are chunked in the store (Section 12), so the archive references chunks rather than re-embedding whole files.

 ---